walquis/git-basics-team-project/docs/syllabus.md

 # Syllabus for Collaborating with git

 We will learn git's data model, __The Three Objects__.
 We will learn git's local-change-management model, which manipulates __Three Trees__.
 In the course of running a collaborative software development exercise, your project team will use git commands to examine the state of git objects on these trees, and move them back and forth.
-Some of these commands may be familiar (e.g., `git checkout`, `git add`, `git commit`, `git status`, `git diff`) and some may not (`git reset`, `git diff --staged`).
+Some of these commands may be familiar (e.g., `git checkout`, `git add`, `git commit`, `git status`, `git diff`) and some may not (`git reset`, `git diff --staged`, `git rebase`).

 ### Goals
 1. Gain confidence to make changes, by knowing specifics about how git has your back.